How to murder your friends & get away with it.

 To help answer these questions and many more like it, we’ve created a downloadable e-book that gives you some tips, tricks and advice on how to best to plan a murder mystery party.

 The books information and concepts can be applied to most of the do-it-yourself murder mysteries available online or instore.
 It’s a must have purchase for those unsure or even intimidated about the prospect of planning your murder mystery.
-You might say we take the mystery out of party planning so you can look forward to having some fun.

 It goes without saying that if planning and organizing happens to be your thing, a lot of the books information will already be second nature to you.
 So, feel free to use it as a reference tool to provide you with some ideas that perhaps you hadn’t yet considered.